 How is acetaminophen poisoning treated in dogs and cats?

-What’s the prognosis for a dog or cat’s recovery if exposed to acetaminophen?
+What is the prognosis for recovery with dogs and cats exposed to acetaminophen?

-- Never give any human medication to your pet without first consulting your veterinarian.
+- Never give any medication to a pet without first consulting a veterinarian.

 - Do not leave any medications, including vitamins and supplements, where unattended pets may reach them.
 It is not uncommon for pets to chew through closed bottles.
 Curious pets may want to check out purses, back packs, lunch boxes or suitcases.
 Some pets will even open lower cabinets or get into open drawers.

 - Keep in mind that pets can get on counters or knock items off counters and tables.

 - Do not assume a pet will avoid eating a medication just because it has a bad taste.